sonicnext-dev/MarathonRecomp/README.md

 - [Darío](https://github.com/DarioSamo): Creator of the graphics hardware abstraction layer [plume](https://github.com/renderbag/plume), used by the project's graphics backend.

 - [Syko](https://x.com/UltraSyko): Aided in identifying fonts used by the original SonicNext logo.

-- Ray Vassos: Aided with German localization for the custom menus.

 - [ocornut](https://github.com/ocornut): Creator of [Dear ImGui](https://github.com/ocornut/imgui), which is used as the backbone of the custom menus.